simoncblyth/opticks/notes/issues/review_geometry_translation_with_eye_to_GGeo_removal.rst

   are fairly simple containers that can easily be replaced with more modern and generic approaches using NPFold/NP/NPX/SSim

+  * WIP: U4Material.h .cc U4Surface.h
-  * majority of the code already exists
+  * TODO: boundary array standardizing the data already collected by U4Material, U4Surface

 * Structure : U4Tree/stree : already covers most of whats needed (all the
   transforms and doing the factorization)

 * Solids : THIS IS THE MOST DIFFICULT ONE

+  * WIP: U4Solid snd scsg stree CSGFoundry::importTree
+  * DECIDE NO NEED FOR C4 PKG

   * intricate web of translation and primitives code across x4/npy/GGeo
   * HOW TO PROCEED : START AFRESH : CONVERTING G4VSolid trees into CSGPrim/CSGNode trees